google/in-silico-labeling/README.md

 ### Data

-We'll work with the data sample in [`data_sample.zip`](https://storage.googleapis.com/in-silico-labeling/data_sample.zip) (Warning: 2GB download) and a checkpoint from the pre-trained model in [`checkpoints.zip`](https://storage.googleapis.com/in-silico-labeling/checkpoints.zip).
+We'll work with the data sample in [`data_sample.zip`](https://storage.googleapis.com/in-silico-labeling/data_sample.zip) (Warning: 2 GB download) and a checkpoint from the pre-trained model in [`checkpoints.zip`](https://storage.googleapis.com/in-silico-labeling/checkpoints.zip).
 If you have `gsutil` installed, you can also use the commands: